DBT and Databricks Part 2: Working with python models

 By default, the result will be materialized as a table(in our case Delta table in Databricks with the same name as python script and located in the Catalog/Schema we provided in DBT profile, check part 1 for profile configuration).

-If we need to perform an upsert(merge) operation into the existing table we can use settings materialized="incremental" and incremental_strategy="merge" and specify a unique column for merging.
+and specify a unique column for merging.
 The Dataframe returned by the model will be upserted into the existing table with the same name.

-To pass variables to python DBT model (for example environment or date), first, we need to specify them in dbt_project.yml (or config files in models/ directory) :
+To pass variables to python DBT model (for example environment or date), first, we need to specify them in dbt_project.yml

-Then we need to specify key: value pairs for variables when calling dbt run(using the environment variable $ENVIRONMENT in this case)( if variable has a default value – it can be omitted):
+in this case)( if variable has a default value – it can be omitted):

 And finally, inside the python model, we have access to the variable (it is important here to use a lowercase label – how we named this variable in the config file):

-The default submission method for DBT python models on Databricks is all_purpose_cluster, it means that the Databricks cluster has to be created in advance and its id needs to be specified in the configuration.
+, it means that the Databricks cluster has to be created in advance and its id needs to be specified in the configuration.

-Also, we can use an alternative submission method: job_cluster.
+.
 It means that for every model, a new job cluster will be created with the given configuration and deleted once the model is done.
 The advantages of using job cluster: if some of the models need to be temporarily “empowered” – we can modify this config to another node type, increase/decrease the number of workers, and don’t worry about new clusters’ manual creation and deletion.
 On the other hand – it takes 3–5 minutes to start the new job cluster – and if we have multiple models running one after another – cluster creation will slow down the process significantly.

-Additionally, the list of packages specified in +packages will be installed on the job cluster, and Databricks notebook will be generated automatically with +create_notebook: True option.
+will be installed on the job cluster, and Databricks notebook will be generated automatically with +create_notebook: True

-Entire models portion of dbt_project.yml:
+Entire models portion of dbt_project.yml

-Then, we can start the models (this command will run all the models with delivery tag, from models/models_delivery directory):
+Then, we can start the models (this command will run all the models with delivery

 Now we can check the run status in Databricks UI → Workflows → Job runs: